opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 # Subnet Hyperparameters

 This document presents the description of subnet hyperparameters.
-You can see the subnet parmeters by running this below command and selecting the `netuid` (i.e., selecting the subnet):
+You can see the subnet hyperparameters by running this below command and selecting the `netuid` (i.e., selecting the subnet):

 ```bash
 btcli subnet hyperparameters